Car dashboard lights explained: what shouldn’t be ignored?

 Low brake fluid indicator light

-This light comes on when the amount of brake fluid in your car is insufficient.
-However, the brake system will work even without the fluid, but it will affect your brakes in the long run.
+This light usually comes on when the amount of brake fluid in your car is insufficient.
+The brake system can work even without the fluid, but it will affect your brakes in the long run.

 Master warning light